-Destiny 2’s Iron Banner is back for the second time this season and comes with a new chance to get the 2 new reprised weapons and armor.
+Destiny 2’s Iron Banner is back for the second time this season and comes with 2 new reprised weapons, reprised armor, and 2 brand-new weapons.

 Overall, Iron Banner continues to struggle.
 It’s supposed to be an end-game PVP activity in Destiny 2, yet most people see it as a chore needed to grab 4 pinnacle rewards.
-This Season, though, Iron Banner does include two “new” weapons to chase: Time-Worn Spire Pulse rifle and the Multimach CCX SMG.
+This Season, though, Iron Banner does include these four “new” weapons to chase: The Riiswalker shotgun, the Finite Impactor hand cannon, the Occluded Finality sniper rifle, and the Archon’s Thunder machine gun.

-On the armor front, Iron Banner sets are considered some of the sexiest armor in the game.
+On the armor front, Iron Banner sets are considered among the sexiest armor in the game.
 On top of that, Iron Banner remains a reliable source of high stat armor, and for that reason alone, you should definitely pay Lord Saladin a visit.

 Before we get started, Iron Banner: